In this guide

-While changing fixed-line broadband providers can be a bit of a faff, there is normally little to no fuss when you want to change mobile broadband providers.
-There's no need to worry about MAC codes and downtime, for example.
+While switching fixed-line broadband providers can be a bit of a faff, there is normally little to no fuss when you want to change mobile broadband providers.
+There's no need to worry about line installations and downtime, for example.

 However, you may need some help if you have a laptop with built-in mobile broadband (either speak to your mobile internet service provider or refer to the laptop's user manual).